zooniverse/zoo-notes/README.md

 ### What this app does

-An app to view the publically available extracts and reductions for a subjects.
+An app to view the publicly available extracts and reductions for a subjects.
 This app is intended to be used in a 'classroom' setting where students actively classify on a project workflow, the results of which are captured in this app to display the extracted data from each student and the reduced data to show how  aggregation works.

 ### System Architecture